 We have reviewed the basic approaches to clouds and their potentials for savings in computing environments.
-We have also discussed at least one high assurance architecture and its' requirements which provide direct challenges to the way cloud computing environments are organized.
-Notably the extensive use of virtualization and re-direction is severe enough that many customers who need high assurance have moved away from the concept of cloud computing [21 - 23].
-We believe, however, that a precise statement of the high assurance requirements will lend themselves to solutions in the cloud computing environment, and expand the potentials use of this technology.
+We have also discussed high assurance architectures and their requirements which provide direct challenges to the way cloud computing environments are organized.
+Notably the extensive use of virtualization and re-direction is severe enough that many customers who need high assurance and forensics capabilities have moved away from the concept of cloud computing [12 - 14].
+We believe, however, that a precise statement of the high assurance and forensics requirements will lend themselves to solutions in the cloud computing environment, and expand the potential use of this technology.
+This work is part of a body of work for high assurance enterprise computing using web services.
+Elements of this work are described in [15-21].